bblfsh/documentation/alternatives.md

 the goal of the project is to enable easy access to analysis that is done by compilers and language SDKs.

 Babelfish provides a common representation for ASTs allowing to use its output for static analysis by other tools.
-Queries over UAST structure will still allow querying for usages, etc.
+Babelfish cannot resolve symbolic references, thus it cannot be used to query usages.

 ## [srclib](https://srclib.org/)